The Brigid Pike Whitfield Fund

 About Dr Farah Karim-Cooper

 Dr Karim-Cooper oversees the Higher Education programme and leads Research and scholarship at Shakespeare's Globe.
 She is Visiting Research Fellow, King's College London and co-convenes the King's/Globe joint MA in Shakespeare Studies.
 She was the 2013 Lloyd Davis Visiting Professor at the University of Queensland, a Trustee of the Shakespeare Association of America and Chair of the Globe Architecture Research Group that led the research into the Sam Wanamaker Playhouse.
 She is frequently a keynote speaker and panellist at national and international conferences on Shakespeare, Renaissance drama, early modern culture and theatre practice.
 Farah curated the Shakespeare and Race Festival in August 2018.
 Her research interests are theatre history, feminism, critical race theory and performance.
 Farah is the author of Cosmetics in Shakespearean and Renaissance Drama, revised edition (EUP, 2019), The Hand on the Shakespearean Stage (Bloomsbury, 2016) and Titus Andronicus: The State of Play (Bloomsbury, 2019).
 She is currently working on a book on Shakespeare, Race and Death and editing The Duchess of Malfi for the Routledge Anthology of Early Modern Drama (forthcoming 2020).

-Book Launch to follow from 6pm in Samuel Beckett Theatre Foyer
+Book Launch to follow Dr Karim-Cooper's talk from 6pm in Samuel Beckett Theatre Foyer

 Shakespeare's Body Language: Shaming Gestures and Gender Politics on the Renaissance Stage by Dr Miranda Fay Thomas, Assistant Professor in Drama, Trinity College Dublin